Which Is The Easiest Way To Increase Physical Therapy Referrals?

 Research the local physicians and their patient population

 Groundwork is important.
 Referring doctors can be a great source for physical therapy referrals.
 Send out questionnaires to all referring doctors’ offices asking for feedback on what they expect from your office and whether you are meeting those expectations.
 You can send this out through mail, fax, or e-mail.
 Coach your staff so that they are able to provide the services and communications that the referring offices want from you.
-Use tools like customer satisfaction surveys and referral trackers to monitor the services offered by your office.
-Take note of the feedback received through the customer satisfaction surveys and incorporate the comments into improving your services.
-Implement referral trackers to track every new patient and find out how they came to know about your office.
-Data from referral trackers should be reported monthly so you know who your referrers are and you also know if a referrer stops sending you referrals.

 Consistency of contact